Frequently Asked QUEstions

 Email: High School Connections students are responsible for keeping up with their FTCC email accounts.
 FTCC instructors will not contact students via generic Gmail, Hotmail, Yahoo, or other accounts- they will only communicate with the college-supplied email address.
 The link for "Student Email" can be found at the top of the FTCC homepage and will again utilize the student's User ID and initial password from WebAdvisor.

 Q: Help!
 I'm struggling in my classes and don't know where to get extra support.

 A: FTCC has several resources available to help students who find themselves struggling in class.
 You can visit your instructor's office hours (which should be listed on your class syllabus).
 You can attend one or more of the I-PASS workshops (click here and then select "Workshop Schedule).
-Additional help can be found by visiting the Success Center in VCC 232.
+Additional help can be found by visiting the Student Learning Center in VCC 232.
 When in doubt- ask for help!
 We want our students to be successful and provide many options to help them reach this goal.